 Ontario's no-fault auto insurance system does not mean no one is deemed to be at fault when there is an accident.
 This is a common misunderstanding of the no-fault auto insurance system.
 Fault is determined in auto accidents.
 This is done by the insurance companies following established at-fault rules, and these determinations are used by insurance companies when assessing what auto insurance premiums they will charge.

 A driver can get insurance coverage to protect them in case of an accident.
 This is often called accident forgiveness coverage.
 If you have a clean driving record and want to protect it, you will be eligible to purchase a driver protection insurance endorsement.
 This coverage will protect your good driving record should you have an accident.
-It means your auto rates will not be affected if you have your first at-fault accident as long as you stay with the same insurance company that insured you at the time of the accident.
+It means your auto price will not be affected if you have your first at-fault accident as long as you stay with the same insurance company that insured you at the time of the accident.
 Accident forgiveness insurance is offered by most insurance companies in Ontario.

 We get asked this question a lot.
-If you have a clean driving record, your auto rates usually do not fluctuate much.
+If you have a clean driving record, your auto rates usually will not fluctuate much.
 If they do increase, it can be due to a general rate increase.

 While some factors that determine your insurance premium are within your control – such as having a clean driving record – other factors are not.
 Factors outside an individual driver's control that affect rates are those being felt across the auto insurance industry.
 Increased auto insurance fraud and higher costs to repair the complex technology in today's vehicles are among these factors.